MicrosoftDocs/win32/desktop-src/SecCrypto/encoded-and-decoded-data.md

 ---
-Description: 'To send data over a communication medium such as a phone line, the data must be serialized&\#8212; that is, converted into a string of ones and zeros that are transmitted serially over the line.' ms.assetid: 'ef8982dc-bbbc-466a-9afe-dd0425c23f1d'
+Description: To send data over a communication medium such as a phone line, the data must be serialized&\#8212; that is, converted into a string of ones and zeros that are transmitted serially over the line. ms.assetid: ef8982dc-bbbc-466a-9afe-dd0425c23f1d
-title: Encoded and Decoded Data
+title: Encoded and Decoded Data ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Encoded and Decoded Data